mpcrlab/RALVINN2.0/README.md

         Withing the RoverPylot script there is method called refresh_video_feed.
 That scripts saves the image array into a file named "qr.ong".
 Then when the rover sees the QR in the feed the function qr_tools uses the built in function decoder to decode the meaning of the QR code.
+##How to use this code.
+        Run MPCR_RALVINN.py.
+If everything has been installed correctly a window will pop up showing the Rover video feed.
+Use the keyboard commands below to move the BrookStone Rover 2.0

 ##How to control the BrookStone Rover 2.0:
         W - Forward
         S - Back